apache/shenyu/README.md

 # About

-   Soul Has been used in our production environment,Its performance and flexibility allow us to use up very cool.
+   Soul has been used in our production environment,its performance and flexibility allow us to use up very cool.

    In double 11, we deployed 6 clusters, which supported a large volume of our business.